nansencenter/nansat/docs/source/conventions.rst

 1. **master** branch: numbered releases of the code.
 Never edited.
 Merged from *develop* and *hot fix* branches (see notes on workflow below).
 Long living.
 2. **develop** branch: rather stable version of code under development.
 Never edited.
 Merged from topic specific issue branches.
 Long living.
-3. **issueNNN-short-heading** - issue specific branches (NNN = issue number).
+3. **issue<NNN>-short-heading** - issue specific branches (NNN = issue number).
 Main working area.
 Short living.
 Branched from, and merged back into develop.
-4. **hotfixNNN_short-heading** - branches that are specific to a hotfix issue.
+4. **hotfix<NNN>_short-heading** - branches that are specific to a hotfix issue.
 Hotfixes are bugfixes on master that can not wait until next release.

 .. note::